 There are two basic types of Notices – combustible and non-combustible.
 Each type has different instructions in the case of an emergency, so it’s important to know which your building requires.

-Because these Notices must remain visible every day, year-round, there is no set season or due date for making sure they’re up.
+Notices must remain visible every day, year-round, so there is no set season or due date for making sure they’re up.
 Part of owners’ responsibilities under the law includes maintenance upkeep (replacing missing or damaged Notices), so it’s important to regularly check these as part of an ongoing routine.
+NEW – as of 2021, the FDNY now requires owners to begin an inspection program or distribute certifications to tenants to confirm Notices are being maintained properly.
+Find out more here.

 You can see the detailed specifics for preparing, posting, and maintaining Notices here – including sign size, font size, and more.